brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ![inline](./docblocks-3.png)

 ^ So what about our example?
 If a better name makes the code more clear by reading it, if it saves you a fraction of a second of brain time; and with cognitive load in mind; shouldn't we just use better names?
-Is an argument against it?
+Is there really an argument against it?

 ---